Steve6546/Wallpapers/docs/modules/usage/customization/repository.md

 # Repository Customization

-You can customize how OpenHands works with your repository by creating a `.openhands` directory at the root level.
+You can customize how AZM AI works with your repository by creating a `.azm_ai` directory at the root level.

 ## Microagents
-You can use microagents to extend the OpenHands prompts with information about your project and how you want OpenHands to work.
+You can use microagents to extend the AZM AI prompts with information about your project and how you want AZM AI to work.
 See [Repository Microagents](../prompting/microagents-repo) for more information.

 ## Setup Script
-You can add `.openhands/setup.sh`, which will be run every time OpenHands begins working with your repository.
+You can add `.azm_ai/setup.sh`, which will be run every time AZM AI begins working with your repository.
 This is a good place to install dependencies, set environment variables, etc.